scality/runner-manager/docs/development/testing.md

 The functional tests of the runner-manager will be done with no mocking, it will:

 - Interact with the real GitHub API.
-- Execute a [GitHub Actions] a real workflow and triggered by a workflow dispatch
+- Execute a real workflow using [GitHub Actions] triggered by a workflow dispatch.
-- Receive webhooks notification from github, thanks to the integration of webhook redirection in `gh` cli.
+- Receive webhooks notification from GitHub, thanks to the integration of webhook redirection in `gh` cli.
 - Have `docker` configured as a backend to host the runners.

 The test environment will be configured with: